DETAILED ACTION

 RYU JANG and Hanan are analogous inventions in the field of bottles having force resistant panels.
 It would have been obvious to one skilled in the art at the time of filing to modify the material of RYU JANG with the teachings of the polyethylene terephthalate material of Hanan in order to have a bottle that is transparent, thin-walled, and has the ability to maintain their shape by withstanding the force exerted on the walls of the container by their contents (Paragraph [0003]).

-Claim(s) 16-20 is/are rejected under 35 U.S.C.
+Claim(s) 16-20 and 22 is/are rejected under 35 U.S.C.
 103 as being unpatentable over RYU JANG (KR 20170104784) (see attached original document and translation) in view of Hanan et al. (US 2015/0144587) (hereinafter Hanan).

 Regarding Claim 16

-RYU JANG teaches a bottle (10), comprising: a shoulder section (200/300); a body section; the body section comprising a top label panel (400) and a bottom ribbed panel (500); the top label panel comprising a ripple panel with a plurality of undulating waves (shown above) and a plurality of troughs (420) therebetween; the bottom ribbed panel comprising a plurality of ribs (510) with a plurality of lands (510) therebetween; a waist (shown above) and a base section (700); the top label panel extending from the shoulder section to the waist; the bottom ribbed panel extending from the waist to the base section; and wherein the top label panel has a reduced diameter as compared to the shoulder section and the waist, as can be seen in the figures above (Paragraphs [0024], [0048], and [0064]).
+RYU JANG teaches a bottle (10), comprising: a shoulder section (200/300); a body section; the body section comprising a top label panel (400) and a bottom ribbed panel (500); the top label panel comprising a ripple panel with a plurality of undulating waves (shown above) and a plurality of troughs (420) therebetween; the bottom ribbed panel comprising a plurality of ribs (510) with a plurality of lands (510) therebetween; a central waist (shown above) comprising a ring-like shape and a base section (700); the top label panel extending from the shoulder section to the central waist; the bottom ribbed panel extending from the central waist to the base section; and wherein the top label panel has a reduced diameter as compared to the shoulder section and the central waist, as can be seen in the figures above (Paragraphs [0024], [0048], and [0064]).

 RYU JANG does not teach the bottle is made from polyethylene terephthalate.